Transport in Morocco is reasonably priced, and mostly quick and efficient.

 In the event of an accident, especially involving injuries, drivers are officially required to remain at the scene.
 Vehicles cannot be moved until the police have arrived – this may take hours.

 Pick up a constat amiable form in case you have an accident; they can be purchased at tabacs (corner shops) in cities.

 Pick-up Truck & 4WD

-- On remote pistes that would destroy normal taxis, 4WD taxis operate.
+On remote pistes (dirt tracks) that would destroy normal taxis, 4WD taxis operate.

 Morocco’s excellent train network is one of Africa’s best, linking most of the main centres.
 Trains are reasonably priced, and preferable to buses where available.
 Trains are comfortable, fast and generally run to their timetables.
 The ONCF (Office National des Chemins de Fer; www.oncf.ma) runs the network.

-- A high-speed (TGV) line to link Tangier, Rabat and Casablanca is under construction and due to open in July 2018.
-When finished, the travel time between Tangier and Casablanca will be reduced from five hours to just over two hours, with trains travelling at 320km/h.
+A high-speed (TGV) line to link Tangier, Rabat and Casablanca opened in 2018, reducing the travel time between Tangier and Casablanca from five hours to just over two hours, with trains travelling at 320km/h.
 For more information see www.tgvmaroc.ma.

 Classes & Costs